damienbowersock/Kubiya-Docs/ht_workflow_syntax_guide.md

 #### Input Prompt (Required)

 #### Input Types (Required)

+Input Types define the expected data type to be provided by the user, much like a data type when defining a variable in most programming languages.

 The following input types are supported:

 * `text`: A text input.
 This is the most common input type - it is used to capture a single text input from the user.
 * `numeric`: A numeric input.
 This input type is used to capture a single numeric input from the user.
 * `boolean`: A boolean input.
 This input type is used to capture a single boolean input from the user.